build-on-aws/content/tutorials/fullstack-llm-langchain-chatbot-on-aws/index.md

 Dropping a PDF file into the S3 bucket will trigger an event-based workflow that involves a Fargate task.
 This task will be responsible for converting the text to embeddings and inserting them into Amazon OpenSearch.

 ### <u>Diagrammatic Overview</u>
-Below is a diagram illustrating the document ingestion pipeline for storing embeddings of text chunks into the Amazon OpenSearch vector database:
+Below is a diagram illustrating the document ingestion pipeline for storing embeddings of text chunks into the Amazon OpenSearch vector database:<br/>
 ![Overview of the document ingestion pipeline](images/document-processing-pipeline.png)

 ### <u>Startup Script and File Structure</u>